KostiukIvan/HyperColor/README.md

 When normalization is enabled, points are normalized progressively from first epoch to `target_network_input:normalization:epoch` epoch specified in the configuration.

-As a result, for epochs >= `target_network_input:normalization:epoch`, target network input is sampled from a uniform unit 3D ball
+As a result, for epochs >= `target_network_input:normalization:epoch`, target networks input is sampled from a uniform unit 3D ball

 Exemplary config:
 ```